Dee Radio

 Chester's Dee Radio is an Independent Local Radio station serving the city of Chester and surrounding areas.

-The station is independent and locally owned and broadcasts from studios at Riverside Innovation Centre.
+The station is independently and locally owned, and broadcasts from studios at the Riverside Innovation Centre.

 As of March 2024, the station broadcasts to a weekly audience of 12,000, according to RAJAR.

 History

-The station launched, as Dee 106.3, on 1 March 2003 from its original studio premises at Chantry Court, Chester.
+The station launched as Dee 106.3 on 1 March 2003 from its original studios at Chantry Court in Chester.

-In June 2009, the station's owners purchased a neighbouring local radio station, Silk 106.9, based in Macclesfield.
+In June 2009, the station's owners purchased neighbouring local radio station Silk 106.9, based in Macclesfield.

-In March 2013, Dee 106.3 launched a second station, Dee on DAB, on the MuxCo DAB Digital Radio multiplex serving North East Wales and West Cheshire.
-This service is now a full-time simulcast of the main Dee Radio service.
+In March 2013, Dee 106.3 launched a second station, Dee on DAB, on the MuxCo DAB digital radio multiplex serving North East Wales and West Cheshire.
+The service later became a full-time simulcast of the main Dee Radio service.

-In January 2020, the station rebranded as Dee Radio, de-emphasising its FM frequency and reflecting its position on both FM and digital radio platforms.
+In January 2020, the station rebranded as Dee Radio, de-emphasising its FM frequency and reflecting its availability across both FM and digital radio platforms.

 Programming

 All of Dee Radio's programming is produced and broadcast from its Chester studios.
-Live programming airs from 6am to 7pm during weekdays, 8am to 6pm on Saturdays and 10am to 2pm on Sundays.
-Other output is voice tracked or automated.
+Live programming airs from 6am to 7pm on weekdays, 8am to 6pm on Saturdays and 10am to 2pm on Sundays.
+Other output is voice-tracked or automated.

 The station's presenters include Gavin Matthews, Dave Phillips, Steve Lord, Ruth Anne Pollard, Darren Antrobus and Shane Pinnington.

 News and sport

-Dee Radio broadcasts hourly local news bulletins produced by Radio News Hub from 6am-6pm on weekdays and 10am-2pm at weekends.
-National bulletins from Sky News Radio are carried every hour at all other times.
+Dee Radio broadcasts hourly local news bulletins produced by Radio News Hub from 6am to 6pm on weekdays and 10am to 2pm at weekends.
+National bulletins from Sky News Radio are carried hourly at other times.

-The station also airs weekly sports programming on Friday evenings and Saturday afternoons, including regular coverage of Chester FC.
+The station airs weekly sports programming on Friday evenings and Saturday afternoons, including regular coverage of Chester FC.

 Transmission

-Dee Radio broadcasts on a frequency of 106.3 MHz from a transmission site atop the Steam Mill building in Chester city centre.
-The station is also available on DAB Digital Radio via the MuxCo North East Wales and West Cheshire multiplex, which is part-owned by Dee Radio.
+Dee Radio broadcasts on 106.3 MHz from a transmission site atop the Steam Mill building in Chester city centre.

+The station is also available on DAB digital radio via the MuxCo North East Wales and West Cheshire multiplex, which is part-owned by Dee Radio.